amethon/www/_shelf/Wonders_of_Abyssopelagia-1.md

 Despite the melancholy and mystery of the scene, we were also filled with wonder at the beauty and peculiarities of the deep sea.
 The diverse species of fish and sea creatures we encountered were unlike anything I had ever seen before, and their vibrant colors and graceful movements were a sight to behold.
 The immensity and beauty of the ocean is truly awe-inspiring, and I am grateful to have the opportunity to experience it firsthand.

-As for Dr. Hernandez and I, I find myself feeling an attraction towards her.
-It may be based on our shared interests and experiences, or perhaps it is something more.
-Whatever it may be, it is an exciting feeling and I look forward to getting to know her better.

 Until next time,

 Jules Verne